Telecominfraproject/wlan-docs/sdk-installation/deploy-using-docker-compose.md

 `docker-compose/{microservice}_data/` directory used by each service for configuration and data.
 Where {microservice} is one of: owgw, owsec, owfms and owprov.

 {% hint style="info" %}
-Be aware that the deployment uses bind mounts on the host to mount certificate and configuration data for the micro services and therefore these files and directories will be owned by the user in the container.\
+Be aware that the deployment uses bind mounts on the host to mount certificate and configuration data for the microservices and therefore these files and directories will be owned by the user in the container.
 Since the files are under version control, you may have to change the ownership to your user again before pulling changes.
 {% endhint %}

 ### Configuration Variables

 Localizing the installation to the production environment is done through configuration information environment files per microservice.
-These files are: owgw.env, owgw-ui.env, owsec.env, owfms.env, owprov.env and owprov-ui.env.\
+These files are: owgw.env, owgw-ui.env, owsec.env, owfms.env, owprov.env and owprov-ui.env.
 \
 These env files are used to generate runtime configuration (properties) file when no configuration is found in their respective {microservices}-data directory.